 Under the market approach, we estimate the enterprise value of the portfolio companies in which we invest.
 There is no one methodology to estimate enterprise value and, in fact, for any one portfolio company, enterprise value is best expressed as a range of fair values, from which we derive a single estimate of enterprise value.
 To estimate the enterprise value of a portfolio company, we analyze various factors, including the portfolio company's historical and projected financial results.
-Typically, private companies are valued based on multiples of EBITDA, cash flows, net income, revenues, or in limited cases, book value.
+Typically, private companies are valued based on multiples of earnings before interest, taxes, depreciation and amortization (EBITDA), cash flows, net income, revenues, or in limited cases, book value.
 We generally require portfolio companies to provide annual audited and quarterly and monthly unaudited financial statements, as well as annual projections for the upcoming fiscal year.